HomePurpl LifePurpl & Disability NewsWarm Home Discount 2025: Have You Received Your Letter? What You Need to Know

 Does my Warm Home Discount affect my other winter payments?

-No. It does not affect your Winter Fuel Payment, Cold Weather Payment, Cost of Living Payments or any local Household Support Fund support.
+It does not affect your Winter Fuel Payment, or Cold Weather Payment.

 When will the £150 credit appear on my bill

-Most suppliers apply the discount between December and March.
+If eligible, the electricity supplier applies the £150 discount to the bill by 31 March 2026.
 It will show on your online account or as a credit on your next statement.

 How do I know if my energy supplier takes part?